Fate of Ailes harassment lawsuits unclear after his death

 The medical examiner's report said Ailes' hemophilia, which prevents blood clotting, contributed to his death, which it said was accidental with no evidence of foul play.

-Additional reporting by Jonathan Allen, Anna Driver, Jill Serjeant, Anthony Lin and Joseph Ax
+Additional reporting by Jonathan Allen, Anna Driver, Jill Serjeant, Anthony Lin and Joseph Ax, writing by Bill Rigby; editing by Jeffrey Benkoe and David Gregorio